mjhea0/thinkful-mentor/python/fizzbuzz/advanced/readme.md

 1. Refactor your code once again so that the function's argument is obtained by asking the user for a number.
 Use a separate function for this.
 How will this affect your main routine?
 Where is the best place to call this function?

 1. Update your main routine so that you first call the function to get the value from the user.
-The return value is then past to a function for validation, which you've already written.
+The return value is then passed to a function for validation, which you've already written.
 Make sure you remove the function call from `fizzbuzz()` where you first set up the validation in Step 6.

 1. Run your tests again to make sure they didn't break.